The Log-Volume of Optimal Codes for Memoryless Channels, Asymptotically Within A Few Nats: Introduction

 The third-order term in (\ref{eq:expansion}) has been characterized in several studies.
 It is equal to $\frac{1}{2} \log n + O(1)$ for symmetric DMCs (see \cite[footnote~p.~692]{Strassen62}, which discusses a result by Dobrushin \cite[Eqn.
 (75)]{Dobrushin61}) and to $O(1)$ for the binary erasure channel (BEC).
 For DMCs with finite input alphabet $\calX$ and output alphabet $\calY$, under regularity assumptions on the channel law, the third-order term is sandwiched between $O(1)$ and $[1+o(1)] (|\calX|-\frac{1}{2}) \log n$ \cite{Polyanskiy10}.
 If the DMC is nonsingular (has positive reverse dispersion), the third-order term is lower-bounded by $\frac{1}{2} \log n + O(1)$ \cite[Sec.~3.4.5]{Polyanskiy10b}.
 For the additive white Gaussian channel (AWGN) under an average (resp. maximum) power input constraint, the third-order term is sandwiched between $O(1)$ and $\frac{3}{2} \log n + O(1)$ (resp. $\frac{1}{2} \log n + O(1)$).
 More recent results on the third-order term, concurrent with the 2013 version of this manuscript \cite{Moulin13b}, include a $\frac{1}{2} \log n + O(1)$ upper bound by Tomamichel and Tan \cite{Tomamichel13} (using an $\epsilon$ hypothesis testing divergence approach and an auxiliary distribution that is a mixture of product distributions over $\calY^n$) and an $O(1)$ upper bound by Altug and Wagner \cite{Altug13} for singular DMCs.
 Haim {\em et al.} \cite{Haim13} recognized the importance of tie-breaking for ML decoding on the BSC, which presumably affects asymptotics beyond the third-order term.
 While the $\log n$ term is generally significant for moderate values of $n$, the $O(1)$ term might be comparable to $\log n$ and is therefore of great interest as well in finite-blocklength analyses.

 The state of the art in 2010 motivated us to undertake a more refined analysis of the problem, in which asymptotic {\em equalities} for the relevant error probabilities are obtained using strong large-deviations analysis, which are closely related to Laplace's method for asymptotic expansion of integrals \cite{Moulin10}---\cite{Moulin13}.
 A strong large-deviations analysis provides an asymptotic expansion for the probability of rare events such as $\{\sum_{i=1}^n U_i \ge na\}$ where the random variables $U_i, \,1 \le i \le n$ are independent and identically distributed (iid), and $a$ is strictly larger than the mean of $U_1$ \cite{Blackwell59,Bahadur60}.
+Under regularity conditions, the expansion is of the form

-In contrast, the ordinary (``weak'') large-deviations analysis merely states that the aforementioned probability vanishes as $\exp\{ - n\Lambda(a) + o(n)\}$ where $\Lambda(\cdot)$ denotes the large-deviations function for $U_1$. \footnote{ The view expressed in \cite[p.~2337]{Polyanskiy10}: ``Inherently, the large deviations approach does not capture the subexponential behavior'' applies only to the ``weak'' large-deviations analysis.}
+where $\Lambda(\cdot)$ denotes the large-deviations function for $U_1$ and $\gamma(\cdot)$ is a real-valued function.
+In contrast, the ordinary (``weak'') large-deviations analysis merely states that the aforementioned probability vanishes as $\exp\{ - n\Lambda(a) + o(n)\}$. \footnote{ The view expressed in \cite[p.~2337]{Polyanskiy10}: ``Inherently, the large deviations approach does not capture the subexponential behavior'' applies only to the ``weak'' large-deviations analysis.}

 Using this approach, we derive the following sharp asymptotic bounds (Theorem~\ref{thm:main}).
 For channels with finite $\calX$ and $\calY$ and positive dispersion, under regularity conditions, \footnote{ In the original version of this paper \cite{Moulin13b}, stronger assumptions were given, including a unique capacity-achieving input distribution.}